NASA-IMPACT/hls-laads/README.md

 ### HLS processing container for downloading and syncing LAADS auxiliary data.
 The hls-laads container's primary purpose is executing a daily cron job to run the `updatelads.py` from [espa-surface-reflectance](https://github.com/NASA-IMPACT/espa-surface-reflectance/blob/eros-collection2-3.5.1/lasrc/landsat_aux/scripts/updatelads.py) which is installed as part of the [hls-base](https://github.com/NASA-IMPACT/hls-base) container.

-In order to support the use of LAADS DAAC token as an environment variable, the `updatelads.py` and `generate_monthly_climatology.py` scripts has been copied here and modified.
+In order to support the use of LAADS DAAC token as an environment variable, the `updatelads.py` and `generate_monthly_climatology.py` scripts has been copied here and modified rather than using the source versions installed as part of the [hls-base](https://github.com/NASA-IMPACT/hls-base) container.

 The container's default `CMD` is `sync_laads.sh`.
 It requires the following environment variables to be set